Costa Rica Submarine Cables and Internet Connectivity

 - PAC: The Pan American Crossing cable lands on Costa Rica's Pacific coast, diversifying connectivity options.

-- TAM-1: A newer system designed to meet modern bandwidth demands and replace MAYA-1.
+- TAM-1: The newest cable, live since December 2025, built to meet modern bandwidth demand and succeed MAYA-1.

-Costa Rica's approach includes integrating these cables with domestic networks and maintaining oversight through regulatory bodies like SUTEL and ICE.
-Investments in upgrades and future projects aim to ensure uninterrupted service while positioning Costa Rica as a digital hub for the Americas.
+Costa Rica's strategy ties these cables into domestic networks and keeps them under the watch of regulators like SUTEL and ICE.
+Continued investment in upgrades and new routes is what keeps service uninterrupted and positions the country as a digital hub for the Americas.

 Internet Development and Perspectives in Costa Rica